 13.03.2020 – 19.04.2020

-The work of the artists Greta Desirée Facchinato and Raquel Sánchez Gálvez realized during their Art Residency at De School premiers on Friday March 13.
-The premiere is open to visit between 20:00 – 22:00.
+Work of the artists Greta Desirée Facchinato and Raquel Sánchez Gálvez realized during their Art Residency at De School

-About the work: Fleshquake is a videoproject about freedom of movement, beauty idealizations and critical society which stems from the aspiration to challenge and question Western notions of beauty, normality and decency.
+About the work: Fleshquake is a project about freedom of movement, beauty idealizations and critical society which stems from the aspiration to challenge and question Western notions of beauty, normality and decency.

 Fleshquake consists of a movement research through the inclusion and the development of tailor-made costumes.
 Starting in 2019, Greta and Raquel conducted studies on cosmetic surgery and medical silicone in order to be able to reproduce body implants for breasts and buttocks with a biodegradable material as agar-agar*.
 This, although at first sight might resemble silicone, on the contrary has fragile properties and a short life cycle.
 Body enhancements are revealed as garments in order to redefine the “plastic body” and its standardized perfection.